aduboisforge/Bright-Star-Catalog-JSON/README.md

 ### Info Not Included

-The information on Notes, reference numbers to notes, and Radial Velocity were not included here.
+The information on notes, reference numbers to notes, and Radial Velocity were not included here.

 ### Title HD #